glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 ## Add a Physics Material

-In the _Project_ view, click the create menu and select _Physic Material_.
+In the _Project_ view, right click and select create > _Physic Material_.
 Set the _Bounciness_ of the material to 1, then drag the _Physic Material_ onto the ball.
-You should see the _Physic Material_ assigned to the Material property of the ball's Sphere Collider in the _Inspector_, as per Figure 2.
+You should see the _Physic Material_ assigned to the _Material_ property of the ball's Sphere Collider in the _Inspector_, as per Figure 2.
 Press play, and your ball should bounce.

 ![Ball Physics Material](./images/ballPhsyicsMaterial.png)

 _Figure 2: Ball Physics Material_

-It is a good idea to keep your project well organised, so in the _Project_ view, click the create menu and create a _Folder_ called _Materials_.
+It is a good idea to keep your project well organised, so in the _Project_ view, right click, create > Folder, and call it _Materials_.
 Drag your materials into that folder.

 ## Adding the Input System

 Now use the Unity Input System to add input interactions to the ball.
-Click menu: Window > Package Manager then Select "Packages: Unity Registry" and then "Input System" package from the list, as per Figure 3, below.
+Click menu: Window > Package Manager then Select "Packages: Unity Registry" and select the "Input System" package from the list, as per Figure 3, below.
 Click _Install_ (top right) and then "Yes" on the warning message.
 Your Unity project will close and restart.
+That may take while, so be patient.

 ![Input System](./images/unityInputSystem.png)

 _Figure 3: Unity Input System_

-Create an another folder via the _Project_ view, and call it "Input", as per Figure 4.
+Create another folder via the _Project_ view, and call it "Input", as per Figure 4.

 ![Input Folder](./images/inputFolder.png)

 _Figure 4: Input folder_

-By default the icon is an outline as the folder is currently empty.
-Double click the folder and then use the Project create Menu to create an "Input Actions" and call this myControl, as per Figure 5.
+By default the icon is an outline, as the folder is currently empty.
+Double click the folder and then use the Project create Menu to create an _Input Action_.
+Call this myControl, as per Figure 5.

 ![Input Action](./images/myControl.png)

 _Figure 5: myControl Input Action_

-Double click on the myControl icon to open the input actions dialog, as per Figure 6.
+Double click on the myControl icon to open the _Input Actions_ dialog, as per Figure 6.

 ![Input Actions Dialogue](./images/inputActionsDialogue.png)

 _Figure 6: Input actions dialogue_

-Click on the + next to Action Maps to create a new map and then rename the Action to "Jump", as per Figure 7.
+Click on the + next to _Action Maps_ to create a new map and then rename the Action to "Jump", as per Figure 7.

 ![Actions Map](./images/jumpAction.png)

 _Figure 7: Jump action_

-This is the Jump action, but we need to assign it to some kind of control input action - let's use the spacebar.
-Click on the small down arrow next to the + sign for Jump and select "add binding".
-Then click on the triangle to the right of Path and select "Keyboard", as per Figure 8.
+This is the Jump action, but it needs assigning to some kind of control input action - let's use the spacebar.
+Click on the small down arrow next to the + sign for Jump and select _add binding_.
+Then click on the triangle to the right of Path and select _Keyboard_, as per Figure 8.

 ![Control Action](./images/keyboardInputAction.png)

 _Figure 8: Keyboard input action_

-If you now click on the "Listen" button Unity will listen for an input, as per Figure 9.
-Hit the space bar.
+If you now click on the _Listen_ button, Unity will listen for an input, as per Figure 9.
+Hit the spacebar.

 ![Spacebar Action](./images/spacebarListen.png)